wolf809/Python-Class/source/index.rst

 ======================================

 Practical Python for Chandra Engineers is a series of hands-on workshops and examples used to demonstrate and explore the capability of Python language.
+We will primarily use material already available on the internet with a few special topic sessions.

 This documentation and these workshops are inspired by the material produced by Tom Aldcroft et al. for the Python4Astronomers seminar given during the spring of 2011.